Daniel C. Lu, MD, PhD, Associate Professor of Neurosurgery

-I completed my bachelor’s degree at the University of Colorado Boulder, majoring in Psychology and Molecular, Cellular, Developmental Biology with a Neuroscience certificate.
-As an undergraduate, I worked on a project investigating the role of microglia in biochemical and behavior measures of reward from morphine and cocaine.
-Upon graduation, I took a Professional Research Assistant position in the same lab and began work on a several projects examining the role of CNS inflammation and microglia activation contributing to chronic pain.
-I began my graduate program in Molecular Cellular and Integrative Physiology at UCLA in the fall of 2015.
-My research interests lie in molecular and cellular signaling of aberrant neurological states.
-My research goals are to participate in developing novel therapeutic techniques that can improve the lives of people affected by spinal cord injury and neurodegeneration.
+Erika Galer, B.S. completed her bachelor’s degree at the University of Colorado Boulder, majoring in Psychology and Molecular, Cellular, Developmental Biology with a Neuroscience certificate.
+As an undergraduate, she worked on a project investigating the role of microglia in biochemical and behavior measures of reward from morphine and cocaine.
+Upon graduation, she took a Professional Research Assistant position in the same lab and began work on a several projects examining the role of CNS inflammation and microglia activation contributing to chronic pain.
+She began her graduate program in Molecular Cellular and Integrative Physiology at UCLA in the fall of 2015.
+Her research interests lie in molecular and cellular signaling of aberrant neurological states.
+Her research goals are to participate in developing novel therapeutic techniques that can improve the lives of people affected by spinal cord injury and neurodegeneration.

 Ruyi Huang, BS

 Ruyi Huang, B.S. graduated from the University of Shanghai Fudan in 2010 with a Life Science degree.
 In 2011, Ruyi joined the Lu lab due to her interest in traumatic brain injury.
 Her current research is focused on Alzhiemers disease and understanding the underlying effects of the disease.
 Ruyi works with a transgenic line and conducts experiments on recovery that focuses on non-effected versus effected mice with AD+ gene expression.
 In her free time, she likes trying new foods, traveling, Sprouts Market and reading.

 Lisa Moore, BS